7 million federal student loans are in default, and garnishment is one of the many ways the government can get their money back from you.

 If your objection fails…

 If your objection fails, there are only two basic ways to stop an Administrative Wage Garnishment: You can pay the loan in full or get out of default.
-Click here for the basic steps to take when getting out of debt.

 As far as getting out of default goes, you can use rehabilitation or consolidation.